cniles/axe/README.md

 buckets, invoking lambdas and tailing logs, ergonomically available through emacs.

 The package relies on the AWS APIs, rather than the CLI.
-Ther reasoning behind this design decision (rather than depending on the AWS CLI) are:
+Their reasoning behind this design decision (rather than depending on the AWS CLI) are:

 0. The AWS CLI utility is no longer a runtime dependency.
 1. The AWS CLI utility v1 and v2 have version differences
-2. The AWS APIs are platform indepenent.
+2. The AWS APIs are platform independent.
 3. AXE can more easily control when updating to a new API version rather than dealing with current and future breaking changes between AWS CLI versions